MartinStagl/tsp_genetic_algorithms/README.md

 6. Test the performance of your algorithm using some benchmark problems (available on Toledo) and critically evaluate the achieved performance.
-Keep in mind that for a large number of cities the search space is extremely large!
-If your algorithm doesn't perform well for a rather small number of cities, it doesn't make sense to use it for a benchmark problem with a large number of cities ...
-Note: For most of the benchmark problems the length of the optimal tour is known.
-However, the Matlab template program scales the data.
-Therefore this scaling must be switched o to be able to compare your result with the optimal tour length.
-### OPEN
+### Done

 7. You should select at least one task from the list below:
-* (a) Implement and use two other parent selection methods, i.e. tness proportional selection and tournament selection.
+* (a) Implement and use two other parent selection methods, i.e. Fitness proportional selection and tournament selection.
 Compare the results with those obtained using the default rank- based selection.
 * (b) Implement one survivor selection strategy (besides the already implemented elitism).
 Per-